Dreamy Winter Escapes to Tick Off on Your Australia Travel Bucket List

 Be sure to leave enough time for a trip into the subtropical hinterland, where rainforest walks and tumbling waterfalls await.

 Just an hour from Melbourne sits Victoria’s famous spa region, Daylesford – an oasis of calm set amongst acres of whimsical rural landscapes.
-A place of pure beauty, where lavish spa retreats and quaint boutique cottages sit side by side, and fields of lavender sway gently in the breeze.
+A must-visit on every Australian travel itinerary, Daylesford is a place of pure beauty, where lavish spa retreats and quaint boutique cottages sit side by side, and fields of lavender sway gently in the breeze.